seesharper/GhostSearch/README.md

 	...

 > Note: You can put the input element and the result div wherever you want as long they are called ghost_searchinput and ghost_searchresult.

+## What's next? ##

+Add more data to the search result such as the author, date and time and so on.

+---

 That's it.
 You should now have a searchable blog.